TV Parental Guidelines: Development of the guidelines

-In the Telecommunications Act of 1996, the United States Congress called upon the entertainment industry to establish, within one year, a voluntary television rating system to provide parents with advance information on material in television programming that might be unsuitable for their children.
+In 1993, the four major American broadcast networks (ABC, CBS, FOX, and NBC) began airing disclaimers before programs with violent content.
+This came amid increasing concern over the effects of violence in mass media, and was described by The Washington Post as an attempt to avoid government-imposed regulations.
+Three years later, the Telecommunications Act of 1996 was passed, which called upon the entertainment industry to establish, within one year, a voluntary television rating system to provide parents with advance information on material in television programming that might be unsuitable for their children.
 This rating system would work in conjunction with the V-chip, a device embedded in television sets that enables parents to block programming they determine to be inappropriate.

 On February 29, 1996, all segments of the entertainment industry, led by the National Association of Broadcasters (NAB), the National Cable & Telecommunications Association (NCTA), and the Motion Picture Association of America (MPAA), joined and voluntarily pledged to create such a system.
 They agreed that the guidelines would be applied by broadcast and cable networks in order to handle the large amount of programming that must be reviewed – some 2,000 hours a day.
 The guidelines would be applied episodically to all programming based on their content, except for news, sports and advertising.

 The same year on December 19, the industry announced the creation of the TV Parental Guidelines, a voluntary system of guidelines providing parents with information to help them make more informed choices about the television programs their children watch.
 The guidelines were modeled after the movie ratings system created by the Motion Picture Association of America in 1968.
 The television industry agreed to insert a ratings icon on-screen at the beginning of all rated programs, and to encode the guidelines for use with the V-chip.
 The industry also created a Monitoring Board, composed of TV industry experts, to ensure accuracy, uniformity and consistency of the guidelines and to consider any public questions about the guideline applied to a particular program.
 The TV Parental Guidelines went into use on January 1, 1997.